ColdTrick/tag_tools/README.md

  - content created with the tag sends notification to follower
  - adds a activity tab filtering the content to content related to tags you follow
  - tag follow configuration can be found at the notifications settings page
+- adds an improved version of the tagcloud widget